Letter-to-Christian-Scholars/Letter-to-Christian-Scholars/docs/1st-Person-Accounts-Of-Jesus.md

 The "Four Gospels" are the central authority for this basis.
 The Four Gospels are where we learn about the sacrifice Christ did for everyone.
 It is where we learn that Christ is the Savior

 Luke 2 is read throughout the world every December 24th.
-The Beatitudes define the culture.
+The Beatitudes define the western worlds culture.
 His miracles give Christians hope and the relationship with John the Baptist proves that the Old Testament prophecy was fulfilled.